I am a property manager in Little Rock, Arkansas. I enjoy writing about various topics that I think may be helpful to others.

-Christmas Isn't About Getting What You Want.
+Christmas Isn't About Getting What You Want

-It's almost here again, the most wonderful time of the year!
-A time where, for almost two months, we spend all of our time, energy, and money on things that don't really matter for people who don't really need them.
+It's almost here again—the most wonderful time of the year!
+It's a time when, for almost two months, we spend all of our time, energy, and money on things that don't really matter for people who don't really need them.
 We spend gobs of money on toys for our kids who have way too many, buy scented candles just in case that coworker decides to get you something, and find some cheesy gag gift for that family member that you have no idea what to get them.

 I hope that you like these ideas and maybe find something that sparks your interest.
 I hope that you can be someone's Christmas miracle this year.
 Please comment below and let me know if you liked any of these ideas or if you thought of something else.
 Let's make Christmas magic again.

-Pay Off School Lunch Debts
+1. Pay Off School Lunch Debts

 Almost every year, I'll be watching the news and hear that someone has randomly paid off all lunch debts for a particular school.
 How great is that!
 Think about how many schools are just in your district alone.
-I can assure you that most, if not all have some outstanding debt due to nonpayment of meals.
-Students usually accumulate lunch debt in two ways—they qualify for free lunch but didn’t fill out the required paperwork or they only qualify for a cheaper lunch but still can’t pay.
+I can assure you that most, if not all, have some outstanding debt due to nonpayment of meals.
+Students usually accumulate lunch debt in two ways—they qualify for free lunch but didn’t fill out the required paperwork, or they only qualify for a cheaper lunch but still can’t pay.
 Sometimes schools will even refuse to feed the child if their debt is large enough.
 Ridiculous right?
 While in my opinion, every child should have the right to a provided lunch while at school, it certainly isn't the case.

 If you would like to help, simply call a school of your choosing and ask how much their debt is.
 You can also call the district and get a list of all of the schools.
 You can always ask to be an anonymous donor if you do not want any attention.
-This is a good deed that you could do anytime of the year but think about how much of a blessing it could be to do during Christmas when many families are so tight on money and unable to afford lunch money!
+This is a good deed that you could do any time of the year but think about how much of a blessing it could be to do during Christmas when many families are so tight on money and unable to afford lunch money!

-Pay Someones Rent Or Late Fees
+2. Pay Someone's Rent or Late Fees

 So, how can you help?
 Go to a local apartment complex or maybe go to one that is in a rougher area where people are struggling a little more.
 Ask to speak to the property manager.
 Tell them how much you are willing to donate.
 Maybe you just have $100, and you tell them to put that towards late fees.
 Maybe you have $300, and you can tell them to give it to whoever they think needs it the most.
 People can go without Christmas gifts, but everyone needs a home.
 So this could really be a blessing to someone!

-Get Supplies For A School
+3. Get Supplies for a School

 This is another great one.
 If you are a teacher or know a teacher, you know that they get very little to no help when purchasing supplies.
-Yes, many teachers will ask parents for a list at the beginning of the year but that doesn't take into account supplies that will break, new students starting the class at a later time or maybe a project that the teachers want to do but know that they cannot afford.
+Yes, many teachers will ask parents for a list at the beginning of the year, but that doesn't take into account supplies that will break, new students starting the class at a later time, or maybe a project that the teachers want to do but know that they cannot afford.

-Be A Big Tipper
+4. Be a Big Tipper

-What I've always wanted to do, is have $100 ready to go.
-In the month of December, as I go out to eat, I will eventually decide who to tip the $100 too.
+What I've always wanted to do is have $100 ready to go.
+In the month of December, as I go out to eat, I will eventually decide who to tip the $100.
 Perhaps with a Christmas card and an encouraging message.
 Think of how much that could really help someone during the holidays!
-That money could be used for bills, school or maybe gifts for their children.
+That money could be used for bills, school, or maybe gifts for their children.
 I've heard of people giving as much as $400!
-Honestly, any tip is appreciated but I just think it would be great to go above and beyond just to surprise someone and make their holiday a little better!
+Honestly, any tip is appreciated, but I just think it would be great to go above and beyond just to surprise someone and make their holiday a little better!

-Chip In On Someone's Electricity Bill
+5. Chip in on Someone's Electricity Bill

-People are doing away with the Christmas décor, music and traditions and replacing it with more stress and buying more stuff.
+People are doing away with the Christmas décor, music, and traditions and replacing them with more stress and buying more stuff.
 I would like to see the magic of Christmas stay alive.
-So I thought, wouldn't it be great to send a card with some money to your neighborhood "Christmas house".
+So I thought, wouldn't it be great to send a card with some money to your neighborhood "Christmas house."
 You know, the one that you look forward to seeing every year to see what they've added?
 You could send them a Thank You card, letting them know how much you appreciate all their work and how much you enjoy their Christmas spirit.
 Add some money and tell them to put it towards their electricity bill or for more decorations!

-Pay Off Someone's Layaway
+6. Pay Off Someone's Layaway

 Every year, millions of parents buy items on layaway in hopes that by the time Christmas comes, they will have paid it off.
-From time to time, on the news you'll hear about some rich person paying off all of Walmart's items on layaway.
-I don't have money for that, maybe you do but you could offer to donate money towards someone's bill or pay off one persons list.
-Imagine how relieved a parent would be, knowing that the money they have saved for toys, could be used for something else!
+From time to time, on the news, you'll hear about some rich person paying off all of Walmart's items on layaway.
+I don't have money for that, maybe you do, but you could offer to donate money towards someone's bill or pay off one person's list.
+Imagine how relieved a parent would be, knowing that the money they have saved for toys could be used for something else!

-- Cheap And Easy Ways To Be Kind This Christmas
+- Cheap And Easy Ways to Be Kind This Christmas

-Christmas is around the corner and this year I have vowed to focus more on being kind to others.
-These are ideas that are cheap or free that will hopefully lift peoples spirits!
+Christmas is around the corner, and this year I have vowed to focus more on being kind to others.
+These are ideas that are cheap or free that will hopefully lift people's spirits!

 These are just a few ideas of how you can be kind this Christmas.
-If you liked this article, be on the lookout for my next article "Cheap and Easy Ways to Be Kind This Christmas".
+If you liked this article, be on the lookout for my next article, "Cheap and Easy Ways to Be Kind This Christmas."
 Please comment below and let me know which of these ideas you liked best or any other ideas that you might have.

 © 2017 Sarah Spradlin